AWS Lambda Sink Connector for Confluent Cloud¶

 is encoded asname=Kimberley Human

-.For networking considerations, see Networking and DNS Considerations.
-To use static egress IPs, see Static Egress IP Addresses.
+.For networking considerations, see Networking and DNS.
+To use a set of public egress IP addresses, see Public Egress IP Addresses for Confluent Cloud Connectors.

 Your AWS Lambda project should be in the same region as your Confluent Cloud cluster where you are running the connector.